-On this anniversary of the New York City Draft Riots, July 13-16, 1863, we share a teaching activity that helps students explore what Howard Zinn described as the most destructive period of civil violence in U.S. history.
+On this anniversary of the New York City Draft Riots and Massacre, July 13 – 16, 1863, we share a teaching activity that helps students explore what Howard Zinn described as the most destructive period of civil violence in U.S. history.
 Lasting nearly a week, the riots were the largest civil insurrection in U.S. history besides the Civil War itself.

 Zinn writes in Chapter 10 of A People’s History of the United States,

 . . . the Conscription Act of 1863 provided that the rich could avoid military service: they could pay $300 or buy a substitute.
 In the summer of 1863, a “Song of the Conscripts” was circulated by the thousands in New York and other cities.
 One stanza:

 We’re coming, Father Abraham, three hundred thousand more

 We leave our homes and firesides with bleeding hearts and sore

 Since poverty has been our crime, we bow to thy decree;